Be The Generation To End The AIDS Epidemic

 Illustration by Kimberly Carney / Fred Hutch News Service

 PrEP is part of a comprehensive HIV prevention approach, not a cure for HIV.
-HIV-negative individuals who have sex with people living with HIV or people of unknown HIV status may use PrEP to lower their chances of acquiring HIV if they are exposed to it.
+HIV-negative individuals may use PrEP to lower their chances of acquiring HIV if they are exposed to it.

 Doctors may prescribe the same drugs contained in Truvada to patients living with HIV as part of a broader treatment regimen, but “PrEP” refers to an HIV prevention strategy for HIV-negative individuals and is not used by people living with HIV to treat HIV infection.